 "While many families celebrate Advent in the home, it may be harder to observe Holy Week at home," acknowledged Lynn Gilliam.
 "After all, it's much easier to talk with our children about the baby in the manger than it is to discuss Jesus' death and the events leading up to it.
 But just as the observance of Advent helps us to prepare for the celebration of Christmas, observing Holy Week helps prepare us for the joyous celebration of Easter."

-Gilliam, senior editor of Pockets, a magazine for children published by The Upper Room, shared several ideas to help families journey toward Easter together and then to make Easter a season long, rather than one-day, celebration.
+Gilliam, former senior editor of Pockets, a magazine for children published by The Upper Room, shared several ideas to help families journey toward Easter together and then to make Easter a season long, rather than one-day, celebration.

 Have simpler meals.
 Fasting, one of the most ancient spiritual disciplines, is not appropriate for everyone, certainly not for young children.
 But simplifying meals can remind everyone of the solemnity of the week leading up to sunset on Holy Saturday.
 Simply eliminating desserts is an easy way to do this.
 Talk to your children about how giving up something we enjoy can remind us of Jesus' giving up his life for us.

 Read together about the events of the last weeks of Jesus' life in your Bible.
 Children who are old enough and enjoy reading can read some of the passages to the family.
-"Easter Eggs with a Difference" provides one way to read many of the pertinent passages with your family and talk about them.

 Add the events of Holy Week to your family prayers.
 For example, you could pray, "God, we remember today how Jesus served his friends by washing their feet.
 Help us to serve others, too."